CoVPN/correlates_reporting2/cor_threshold/sanofi_stage2/README.md

 - Assume that we have R 4.4.2 installed.

+- Additional modules may be needed, e.g. CMake, which is needed to install nloptr, lme4 etc.

 - Assume that we have renv 0.13.2 installed.
 If not, open R console at the project level (the folder containing this readme file), and run the following commands.
-Note that we use renv 0.13.2, which uses renv/activate.R, instead of newer versions because of some errors with the newer versions.
-(If in a slurm env, load an appropriate R module and a CMmake module.
-The latter is needed to install some packages, e.g., nloptr, lme4.
-)
   ```{r}
   install.packages(
     "https://cran.r-project.org/src/contrib/Archive/renv/renv_0.13.2.tar.gz",